Admission Process | Master of Science in Physician Assistant Studies

 The application deadline date is October 1.
 All materials (including a Verified CASPA application) must be received by Carroll University on or before this date.
 Please note the CASPA verification process can take up to 4-6 weeks.

 Candidates will be chosen for on-campus interviews as early as September.
 Interviews are typically conducted late fall.
-Admission decisions are generally finalized in late spring.
 Twenty seats are offered each year.

 Required Application Materials: